graygnuorg/sargon/README.md

 After reading its main configuration file, *sargon* scans the LDAP configuration path (see the `LdapConf` variable above).
-The first file that exists and is readable is then read.
+The first file that exists and is readable is read.
 The format of the file is described in detail in [ldap.conf(5)](https://www.openldap.org/software/man.cgi?query=ldap.conf).
 The following keywords are recognized: